gjwdyk/Notes-K8s/SSH/README.md

 In summary, the Key-Pair files' content which can contain multiple lines, need to be formatted into a single line; with the `new-line` character substituted with escaped sequence `\n`.

+Below a guidance to generate a new SSH Key-Pair and to properly format the SSH Key-Pair for this CloudFormation template.

+Generate a new SSH Key-Pair with `ssh-keygen` with ***NO*** passphrase.

 ```
 ubuntu@ubuntu:~$ ssh-keygen
 Generating public/private rsa key pair.